Mysore Vasudevachar

-Mysore Vasudevacharya (28 May 1865 – 17 May 1961) was an Indian musician and composer of Carnatic music compositions who belonged to the direct line of Tyagaraja's disciples.
+Mysore Vasudevachar (28 May 1865 – 17 May 1961) was an Indian musician and composer of Carnatic music compositions who belonged to the direct line of Tyagaraja's disciples.
 Vasudevachar's compositions (numbering over 200) were mostly in Telugu and Sanskrit.
 Some of his most popular kritis include Brochevarevarura in Khamas raga, Devadideva in Sunadavinodini, Mamavatu Sri Saraswati in Hindolam, Shankari Ninne in Pantuvarali, Bhajare Re Manasa in Abheri and Ra Ra Rajeevalochana Rama in Mohanam.

 He presided over Madras Music Academy's annual conference in 1935, when the Sangeetha Kalanidhi award did not exist.
 But everybody who presided over the annual conference in the 1930s was later conferred the award.
 He was a recipient of the civilian honour of the Padma Bhushan.

 He is credited with two writings in Kannada, one of them an autobiography called Nenapugalu (memories) and Na Kanda Kalavidaru (the musicians I have met) in which he wrote the biographies of many well known musicians.
 Mysore Vasudevachar also taught in Rukmini Devi's Kalakshetra, (founded in 1936).
 He was already quite old by then, but thanks to Rukmini Devi he agreed to shift to Kalakshetra.
 He became the chief musician in Kalakshetra and helped in setting the Ramayana to music.
 He died in 1961 at the age of 96.
 He lived a simple and austere life devoted to the study of Sanskrit and music.

 S. Rajaram, his grandson, worked at Kalakshetra, eventually taking charge of the institution at Rukmini Devi's request.
 Vasudevachar had composed the music for only the first four kandas and it was left to Rajaram to finish the work.
 An accomplished musician and Sanskrit scholar, he was amongst the few musicians, the sole repository of Vasudevacharya's compositions.
 S. Krishnamurthy (1922–2015), his other grandson worked at All India Radio and translated his Vasudevachar's memoirs into English.
 He has also published a memoir of his own.

 Early life

-Vasudevacharya was born in an orthodox Madhwa Brahmin family in Mysore and started learning music from Veena Padmanabhiah, the chief musician of the Mysore court.
-He also mastered Sanskrit and allied fields such as Kavya, Vyakarana, Nataka, Alankaram, Tarka, Itihasa, Purana having studied at the Maharaja Sanskrit college in Mysore while learning music privately.
+Vasudevacharya was born into an orthodox Madhwa Brahmin family in Mysore.
+He started learning music from Veena Padmanabhiah, the chief musician of the royal court of Mysore.
+He also mastered Sanskrit and allied fields such as Kavya, Vyakarana, Nataka, Alankaram, Tarka, Itihasa, Purana while studying at the Maharaja Sanskrit College in Mysore while learning music privately.

-He then went on to learn from the famous composer-musician Patnam Subramania Iyer supported by the Maharaja's generous stipend and imbibed the music of not only his Guru but also other great maestros of the Thanjavur-Cauvery delta.
-Vasudevacharya eventually became the chief court musician (Asthana Vidwan) at the Mysore court.
-He was known for his madhyama-kala tanam singing which he learnt from his Guru.
+He then went on to learn from the famous composer-musician Patnam Subramania Iyer, supported by the Maharaja's generous stipend.
+He imbibed the music of not only his guru but also other great maestros of the Thanjavur-Cauvery delta region.
+Vasudevacharya eventually became the chief court musician (Asthana Vidwan) at the royal court of Mysore.
+He was known for his madhyama-kala tanam singing, which he learnt from his guru.
 Patnam Subramania Iyer often requested his sishya "Vasu" to help him with the sahitya (lyric) aspects of his compositions.
 This aspect of his training undoubtedly helped Vasudevacharya as a composer.
 He was adept in all the aspects of Carnatic music especially Ragam Alapanam, Tanam, Neraval and Kalpanaswaram.